ndp-software/ts-libs/ts-grip/README.md

 ```
 ### `withFallbackGrip`

 Combines two grips.
-Use a fallback grip when the primary grip has no value.
+Use a fallback grip when the primary grip has the
+value `undefined`.
+Optionally, pass a function that returns `boolean`
+value, where `true` means to use the fallback value.

 ```typescript
 import { withFallbackGrip, valueGrip } from 'ts-grip';